 Do Gypsies and Travellers pay taxes and rent?

-- All Gypsies and Travellers living on local authority or privately owned sites pay council tax, rent, gas, electricity, and all other charges measured in the same way as other households.
+- For Gypsies and Travellers living in housing, or on local authority or privately owned sites: they pay council tax, rent, gas, electricity, and all other charges measured in the same way other households.

 - All residents within the UK pay tax on their purchases, petrol and road tax as do Gypsies and Travellers.

-Will having Gypsy sites nearby will increase crime and anti-social behaviour levels?
+Will having Gypsy sites nearby increase crime and anti-social behaviour levels?

 There is no evidence anywhere to suggest that this is the case.
 It should be remembered that individuals not communities commit crimes.
 There is no evidence at all that there are a disproportionate number of offenders within Gypsy and Traveller communities as opposed to any other communities.
 The police service has learned from past experience that it is wrong to create stereotypes that link particular crimes with ethnic or social groups.